armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 ### Spinnaker Operator

-The Spinnaker Operator is the newest installation and configuration method for Spinnaker.
-Using the Operator you can entirely manage Spinnaker using only Kubernetes manifest files, and treat it like any other Kubernetes application running standard tools like `kubectl`, `helm`, `kustomize`, or you can even use a Spinnaker pipeline to rollout any configuration changes to itself.
-The Operator runs a few "hot" validations before accepting a manifest into the cluster, preventing some configuration problems to affect a running Spinnaker installation.
+The _Spinnaker Operator_ is the newest installation and configuration method for Spinnaker.
+Using the Operator, you can entirely manage Spinnaker using only Kubernetes manifest files.
+You treat Spinnaker like any other Kubernetes application, running standard tools like `kubectl`, `helm`, and `kustomize`.
+You can even use a Spinnaker pipeline to roll out configuration changes to itself.
+The Operator runs a few "hot" validations before accepting a manifest into the cluster, preventing some configuration problems from affecting a running Spinnaker installation.

 *Prerequisites*

 * Your Kubernetes API Server is running version `1.13` or later.
 * You have admin rights to install the Custom Resource Definition (CRD) for Operator.
-* You can assign a `ClusterRole` to Operator, meaning that it can have access to all namespaces in the cluster.
+* You can assign a ClusterRole to Operator.
+This means that Operator has access to all namespaces in the cluster.
 Operator can still run in an isolated namespace in [Basic](https://docs.armory.io/spinnaker/operator/#installing-operator-in-basic-mode) mode (not covered in this installation guide), but it will not be able to run admission validations.

 *General workflow*

 * Install Spinnaker Operator CRDs cluster wide.
 * Create a Kubernetes namespace for the Operator.
 * Install the Operator in that namespace, using a ServiceAccount with a ClusterRole to access other namespaces.
-* Create an S3 bucket for Spinnaker to store persistent configuration in.
+* Create an S3 bucket for Spinnaker to store persistent configuration.
-* Creat an IAM user that Spinnaker will use to access the S3 bucket (or alternately, granting access to the bucket via IAM roles).
+* Create an IAM user that Spinnaker will use to access the S3 bucket (or alternately, granting access to the bucket via IAM roles).
 * Create a Kubernetes namespace for Spinnaker.
 * Install Spinnaker in that namespace.

 ### Halyard

-Halyard is the former installation method for Spinnaker, it has been around the longest and is the first one supporting any new Spinnaker features.
-Operator uses a customized version of Halyard that is constantly being updated to incorporate changes from base Halyard.
+Halyard is the former installation method for Spinnaker.
+It has been around the longest and is the first one supporting new Spinnaker features.
+Operator uses a customized version of Halyard that is constantly updated to incorporate changes from base Halyard.

 *Prerequisites*

-* Your Kubernetes cluster has storage set up so that PersistentVolumeClaims properly allocate PersistentVolumes.
+* Your Kubernetes cluster has storage set up so that PersistentVolumeClaims properly allocates PersistentVolumes.

 *General workflow*

-* Create a Kubernetes namespace where we will run both Halyard (the Spinnaker installer) and Spinnaker
+* Create a Kubernetes namespace where we will run both Halyard and Spinnaker
-* In the namespace, grant the `default` Kubernetes ServiceAccount the `cluster-admin` ClusterRole (which will give it full permissions within our namespace, but not on other namespaces; for details, see the [Kubernetes RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/))
+* In the namespace, grant the `default` Kubernetes ServiceAccount the `cluster-admin` ClusterRole.
+This gives it full permissions within our namespace, but not on other namespaces; for details, see the [Kubernetes RBAC documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/))
-* In the namespace, create a PVC (PersistentVolumeClaim), which will be used for persistent Spinnaker cluster configuration (the "halyard configuration" or "halconfig")
+* In the namespace, create a PersistentVolumeClaim (PVC), which you use for persistent Spinnaker cluster configuration (the "halyard configuration" or "halconfig")
-* In the namespace, create a StatefulSet to run Halyard (the Spinnaker "installer").
+* In the namespace, create a StatefulSet to run Halyard.
 The PVC will be mounted to this StatefulSet.
 * Halyard will use the `default` Kubernetes ServiceAccount to create and modify resources running the cluster (the Kubernetes Secrets, Deployments, and Services that make up Spinnaker).
-* The Spinnaker microservice called "Clouddriver", which interacts with our various clouds (including Kubernetes), will also use the `default` ServiceAccount to interact with Kubernetes.
+* The Spinnaker microservice called "Clouddriver", which interacts with various clouds including Kubernetes, also uses the `default` ServiceAccount to interact with Kubernetes.
-* Run Halyard (the Spinnaker installer) as a Kubernetes Pod in the namespace (using a StatefulSet).
+* Run Halyard as a Kubernetes Pod in the namespace (using a StatefulSet).
-* Create an S3 bucket for Spinnaker to store persistent configuration in.
+* Create an S3 bucket for Spinnaker to store persistent configuration.
-* Creat an IAM user that Spinnaker will use to access the S3 bucket (or alternately, granting access to the bucket via IAM roles).
+* Create an IAM user that Spinnaker will use to access the S3 bucket (or alternately, granting access to the bucket via IAM roles).
-* Run the `hal` client interactively in the Kubernetes Pod, to:
+* Run the `hal` client interactively in the Kubernetes Pod to:
   * Build out the `hal` config YAML file (`.hal/config`)
   * Configure Spinnaker with the IAM credentials and bucket information
   * Turn on other recommended settings (artifacts and http artifact provider)